hydradatabase/docs/analyze/kpi-with-sigma.md

-Now we can configure Sigma to access our sample data in the Hydra.
+Now we can configure Sigma to access our sample data in Hydra.